Priyank4225/GestureEngine/README.md

 Unlike many gesture recognition projects that rely entirely on high-level ML frameworks, GestureEngine implements forward propagation, backpropagation, gradient descent, and inference manually for educational and research purposes.

+## Creating Your Own Gesture Model

+Want to build a custom gesture recognition system?
+GestureEngine makes it easy.

+1. Clone this repository.
+2. Create a new folder inside the `Models/` directory for your model.
+3. Create a `model.json` file containing your model configuration (labels, network dimensions, etc.).
+4. Update the `model` variable in the project files to match your model's name.
+5. Collect training data using `data_collection.py`.
+6. Train the model using `ml_train.py`.
+7. Run `main.py` to test your gesture recognizer in real time.

+Make sure you use the same model name during data collection, training, and inference so that the correct files are loaded.

+Have fun experimenting with your own gestures and models!

 ---

 # Features